karlhorky/dotfiles/README.md

 ### Update

-To update, run the `dotfiles_refresh` script from any location:
+To update existing settings files, run the `dotfiles_refresh` script from any location:

 ```bash
 dotfiles_refresh